boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.18 =
+* Fix regression from 1.3.16 that caused some admin settings not to be sanitized correctly.

 = 1.3.17 =
 * Fix regression from 1.3.16 that caused admin-customized invitation messages to be corrupted on save.